Quick Answer

 What is the easiest type of shelter to build in the wild?

-The lean-to shelter is the easiest and most forgiving design for beginners.
+The lean-to is the easiest and most forgiving design for beginners.
 It requires one ridgepole, evenly spaced rafters, a simple lattice, and layered debris.
 You can build one in 45–90 minutes with basic tools or 2–3 hours without any tools at all.
-It pairs naturally with a fire for warmth and is adaptable to almost any forested environment.
+It pairs naturally with a fire for warmth and adapts to almost any forested environment.

 How do you build a shelter in the woods with no tools?